jonrau1/CodeArtifactVulnScanner/README.md

 # CodeArtifactVulnScanner (OpenCAVS) [**THIS IS A BETA**]

-AWS native Static Application Security Testing (SAST) utility to find and eradicate vulnerable software packages stored in AWS CodeArtifact.
+AWS native Static Application Security Testing (SAST) / Software Composition Analysis (SCA) utility to find and eradicate vulnerable software packages stored in AWS CodeArtifact.
 Built for both real-time distributed and centralized deployments.

 **IMPORTANT NOTE!
 THIS REPOSITORY REPRESENTS AN UNFINISHED PROJECT THAT IS UNDER ACTIVE DEVELOPMENT AND MAY BE SUBJECT TO RANDOM, RAPID CHANGES - USE AT YOUR OWN RISK!!**